gloveboxes/AltairEverywhere/docs/docs/en/60-programming/01-Vibe-Coding.md

 4. **Craft Prompts**: Write clear and specific prompts to guide the LLM in generating relevant code snippets.
 5. **Iterate and Refine**: Use the generated code as a starting point, test it on the Altair, and refine it as needed.

+## Altair Emulator IO Port SDK

+Sample code in the **AppSamples/sdk** folder demonstrates how to use the IO port features via a C language SDK.
+For details, see the [SDK samples](https://github.com/gloveboxes/Altair-8800-Emulator/tree/main/src/AppSamples/sdk){:target=_blank}.
+These examples are also helpful for LLM-assisted development and [Vibe-Coding](01-Vibe-Coding.md) for C, Microsoft Basic, and Assembly programming.

+## Leverage existing code samples

+Point the LLM to existing code samples in the [AppSamples](https://github.com/gloveboxes/Altair-8800-Emulator/tree/main/src/AppSamples){:target=_blank} folder.
+These samples can provide valuable context and inspiration for your prompts.

+- sdk/dxtimer.c
+- breakout.c
+- tetris.c
+- onboard.c

+Are great examples how to use the IO ports and other features such as timers and VT100 terminal control characters of the Altair 8800 for Vibe-Coding.

+When crafting prompts for the LLM, consider including references to existing documentation and manuals for the Altair 8800.
+This can help the model generate more accurate and contextually relevant code.
+Useful resources include:

 ## Example Prompts for Vibe-Coding

 - "Write a BASIC program for the Altair 8800 that calculates the factorial of a number."